slugle4649/CarbonChronicles/README.md

 ## Accomplishments that we're proud of
 Interactive Map - Map that live updates with the cursor, it also contains all countries.
 Parallax Scrolling - Parallax scrolling looks very aesthetically pleasing, and improves user experience.
+We thought we did really good for the time constraint and achieved full functionality with some minor QoL bugs to the end user.

 ## What we learned
 Parallax Scrolling - How to make a parallax scrolling website